-A: Evolution is not a theory like creationism or the bible, it is a scientific theory, which has a different meaning.
+A: Evolution is not a theory like creationism or the bible, it is a [W:scientific theory], which has a different meaning.
 A scientific theory is a well-substantiated explanation of some aspect of the natural world, based on knowledge that has been repeatedly confirmed through observation and experimentation.
 Theories such as creationism or the bible are instead rhetorical theories, they are rationalisations or accounts of belief, they are not conclusions from experiment, though in some cases pseudoscientific experiments may be made to try to “prove” them.

 Q: Because science by definition is a “theory” – not testable, observable nor repeatable, why do you object to intelligent design being taught in school?

 A: If incontrovertible evidence arrived tomorrow that life on earth is driven by the noodly appendage of the Flying Spaghetti Monster, scientists would immediately begin teaching that.
 Creationists would not, because while science adapts to new facts, religion is primarily concerned with its core beliefs.
 If a fact is not consistent with belief, the fact is denied.
 That is the entire problem.
 Children should be taught that fact is more important than belief, because in the end however firmly you believe that angels will catch you, throwing yourself off a building will end up with you hitting the floor hard.
 Science is a process, not a theory.
 Evolution is a theory, and as new facts emerge the theory is confirmed or adjusted.
 That is what science does.
 Creationism does not self-correct: it is religious in conception, has no origin outside fundamentalist religion, and is based on asserting the literal truth of a set of doctrines which are not even internally consistent.